 This measure converts the regular hours worked or on paid leave of temporary and salaried employees, as well as overtime worked (minus any hours that are flexed during the workweek), to FTEs.
 In order to calculate FTEs, the total number of hours worked or on paid leave is divided by 2,080.
 For comparison purposes, data for salaried employment is annualized, whereas temporary employment and overtime data represent actual year-to-date calculations.
 Salaried headcount is different than FTEs and is not included in the chart.
 USE RESOURCES WISELY Number of full-time equivalencies expended - 6a Having the right number of employees to provide outstanding customer service and respond to the state's transportation needs, especially during emergency situations, is an important part of MoDOT's effort to use resources wisely.
-Through the second quarter of fiscal year 2017, the number of FTEs expended has increased by 113 compared to the second quarter of FY 2016.
-Due primarily to continued overstaffing in field maintenance, FTE levels for salaried employment has increased by 103.
-Additionally, there was an 86 percent increase in overtime worked compared to 2016.
-Conversely, FTEs for temporary employment decreased during the same timeframe.
+During the first three quarters of fiscal year 2017, the number of FTEs expended increased by 101, or 2 percent, compared to the same time last year.
+The increase in salaried employment FTEs is due to continued full-time overstaffing in field maintenance as well as improvements in staffing vacancies in non-maintenance positions statewide.
+The increase in overtime FTEs is due primarily to overtime hours worked during ice events in December and January, and to a lesser extent during events in February and March.
+Conversely, FTEs for temporary employment decreased significantly compared to the same time last year as the department moved from a focus on hiring seasonal maintenance workers for winter season to more full-time maintenance overstaffing.